 The Toronto mining company held a May 12 conference call and webcast to go over its first-quarter financials and production numbers, and update the progress on a debt-financing plan as Magino hits the midway point of construction.

-Argonaut has four mines in Mexico.
+Argonaut has four mines in Mexico and Nevada.
 Magino, located outside Dubreuilville in northeastern Ontario, will be its first operation in Canada.

 The call also marked the debut of new president-CEO Larry Radford, Argonaut’s hand-picked turnaround artist, selected in March to keep Magino's construction work on schedule.